 Continuous variables are presented as mean ± standard deviation or median (interquartile ranges).
 Categorical variables are presented as numbers and percentages.
 Baseline characteristics were compared across 5 BMI categories with a linear trend test using a generalized linear model for continuous variables and the Cochran-Armitage trend test for categorical variables.
 The incidence rates of clinical outcomes were calculated based on the number of events during the follow-up period divided by 100 person-years at risk.

 In the primary analyses, the association between BMI as a continuous variable (per 5 kg/m2 increase) and clinical outcomes were evaluated using a Cox proportional hazard model to derived unadjusted and adjusted hazard ratios (HRs) [26].
 Adjusted cubic spline curves were used to visualize the relationship between BMI and the risk of clinical outcomes.
 In the secondary analyses, the association between different BMI categories and clinical outcomes were explored using adjusted Cox proportional hazard models.
 Patients with a normal range of BMI defined as 23 to <25 kg/m2 were used as the reference group.
-We performed this analysis in the total study population and also in warfarin and NOAC group.
+We performed this analysis in the total study population and also in the warfarin and NOAC groups.
 Covariates in the multivariable analysis included age, sex, CHA2DS2-VASc score, hypertension, diabetes, dyslipidemia, chronic obstructive pulmonary disease, prior myocardial infarction, prior ischemic stroke, peripheral artery disease, heart failure, cancer, use of antiplatelet agents, and OAC treatment (warfarin or NOAC).
 For the analysis in the NOAC group, NOAC dose regimens (standard or low doses) were also adjusted.

 We evaluated the HRs of 6 clinical outcomes in the NOAC group compared to the warfarin group (as the reference group) in different BMI categories.
 The statistical significance (p <0.1) of the interaction between treatment (warfarin or NOAC) in the subgroup with different BMI categories was evaluated.